MartinPankraz/az-private-linky/README.md

 2) Override the verifier within your code (see [BTPAzureProxyServletIgnoreSSL](/application/src/main/java/com/sap/cap/productsservice/BTPAzureProxyServletIgnoreSSL.java))
 3) Maintain the trust store of your destination and configure Server Name Indicator (SNI) with your SAP Personal Security Environment (PSE) on your backend (either through STRUST on NetWeaver or SAP Web Dispatcher).
 Find details on this setup on [part 7](https://blogs.sap.com/2021/12/01/btp-private-linky-swear-with-azure-how-to-setup-ssl-end-to-end-with-private-link-service/) of the blog series.

-Be aware that we need to specify Proxy Type Internet even though the traffic flows throught the private tunnel exposed by PLS.
-SAP introduced a Destination UI update (Proxy Type Private Link) but the SAP Cloud SDK doesn't support it yet.
+> In case your [version](https://sap.github.io/cloud-sdk/docs/java/release-notes-sap-cloud-sdk-for-java#3610---january-13-2022) of the CloudSDK doesn't support the new Proxy Type *PrivateLink*, revert to *Internet*.
+Be aware that this is a configuration topic only.
+By no means does traffic flow to the Internet.
+It will be resolved to the private tunnel exposed by PLS.

 The last destination describes the setup for SQL connection to the newly added PLS feature scope for Azure PaaS.
 MariaDB and MySQL have been added first.